mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 - If the answer to a question exists in documentation, share the link to the documentation instead of rephrasing the information.
-- When you encounter new information not available in GitLab’s documentation (for example, when working on a support case or testing a feature), your first step should be to create a merge request (MR) to add this information to the documentation.
+- When you encounter new information not available in GitLab documentation (for example, when working on a support case or testing a feature), your first step should be to create a merge request (MR) to add this information to the documentation.
 You can then share the MR to communicate this information.